AdobeDocs/asset-compute.en/help/using/api.md

 * **403 Forbidden**: occurs when the request does not have valid [authorization](#authentication-and-authorization).
 An example might be a valid access token, but the Adobe Developer Console project (technical account) is not subscribed to all required services.

-* **404 Not found**: occurs when there is no current registration for the given credentials.
+* **404 Not found**: This status appears when the provided credentials are unregistered or invalid.

   ```json
   {